 Being in treatment for the right amount of time is important too.
 The length of stay depends on the patient, including how severe their addiction is.

 An individual with a more deep-rooted dependence on drugs or alcohol tends to fare better with a longer treatment time, and often within an inpatient setting that offers 24-hour medical care.
-That gives one more time to detox, address pressing and lingering medical and mental issues, and immerse themselves in various psychotherapies to prepare for long-term sobriety. per day because of drugs per day becuase of drugs do not receive the treatment
+That gives one more time to detox, address pressing and lingering medical and mental issues, and immerse themselves in various psychotherapies to prepare for long-term sobriety.

 of Drug Users